 I’ve seen way more than a handful of car dealerships who have over 400 reviews and a 2-star rating.
 To me, this would constitute a call to 911 (if there were such a thing).
 When you’ve got a large amount of reviews and your overall reputation reads negative, that’s a consensus…not just the few opinions of unhappy customers.

 Myth: My Reputation Can Take Care of Itself

 Online ratings and reviews have the potential to be the single most effective and rewarding marketing channel for small and local businesses, and yet most marketers and business owners do very little to foster and shape reviews because they assume it’s out of their hands.
 They take a wait-and-see approach—forever.

 8 Right-Now Actions to Improve Your Online Reputation

 Improving, protecting, and promoting the company’s online reputation should become part of daily operations.
 Negative reviews deter buyers.
-If you have even one, it’s impossible to gauge how many sales you lost because of it.
+If you have even one negative review, it’s impossible to gauge how many sales you lost because of it.
 Use the following 8 actions to improve your online reputation and give your company every chance to reach its revenue goals.

 1. Remove the Obstacles that Stymie Reviews

 FACT: 90% of consumers read online reviews.
 6% write them.